peartreelane/peartreelane.github.io/_posts/2017-10-16-trip-to-bermuda.md

 ![crystal caves](../img/post-assets/blue-caves.jpg)

 Another day of the trip Graham kindly rented a boat and we filled the boat full of goodies and went out to sea.
 Swimming with fish and meeting up with friends.
 So many wonderful things to do and experience in Bermuada I couldn't write about them all.
-If you ever have the opportunity to visit this beautiful island ( I will be very jealous)  you will then understand what I mean.
+If you ever have the opportunity to visit this beautiful island ( I will be very jealous) you will then understand what I mean, about it breathtaking views and bays.

 ![crystal caves](../img/post-assets/emma-lighthouse.jpg)

 ![crystal caves](../img/post-assets/dinner-lighthouse.jpg)
-After spending 10 days in Bermuda (one extra night, as our flight was cancelled ) we then flew onto New York, I will get round to writing about it soon, stay tuned.
+After spending 10 days in Bermuda one extra night, as our flight was cancelled.
+We then flew onto New York, which was a lifetime experience.
+I will get round to writing about it soon, stay tuned, for another blog post.